 She climbed a dune on four paws.
 Near the crest she noticed tiny holes in the sand.
 She couldn’t resist clawing at the holes until she uncovered a wriggling worm.
 She slurped it from its hole like spaghetti.
 As she chewed she realized it was totally gross.
-Why did she do this?
+Why had she done this?
 Was it worse to spit or finish the job?

 Atop the dune she surveyed the desert.
 Dunes wrinkled from horizon to horizon.
-A Mountain sloped like the Pyramids of Giza.
+A red mountain sloped like the Pyramids of Giza.
 Faith leapt and let warm wind carry her down the valley in three giddy glides.

 She found a hole as big as her paw.
 Was it left by a worm just as wide?
 She salivated and dug.

 She found a pink nub in the sand.
-She bit it and pried with her teeth.
-She felt the worm squirm.
-The pink nub slipped under the sand.
+She bit it and pulled.
+The worm squirmed and the pink nub slipped under the sand.
 “Shucks.”
 Faith resumed digging.

 A thunderclap made her pause.
 The Heart of the Mountain, the Biggest Bird, flew over the valley on a forty-foot wingspan and a sonic boom.
 It landed without legs, without claws, just robes-to-sand.
 The bird stashed its wings in its sleeves.
-“Let me show you,” said the bird, “how it’s done.”
+“Let me show you how it’s done.”
 It bent over the hole and examined the worm-nub.

 “You’re scaring it,” said Faith.
 “It’s digging away!”

-A blue tentacle slithered out a sleeve.
+A blue tentacle slithered out one sleeve.
 The tentacle was too thick to probe the hole, but it pulsated to narrow its tip.
-The tentacle extracted the worm from its hole with surgical precision.
+The slim tentacle-tip extracted the worm from its hole with surgical precision.